rdouglascox/logic_lectures/source/10_trees_for_PL.md

 ---

-- because propositions always get simpler, we eventually end up with only basic propositions and negations of basic propositions
+- because the propositions we add always get simpler, we eventually end up with only basic propositions and negations of basic propositions
 - if a path contains a contradiction, the propositions on that path cannot all be true at once
 - if a finished path does not contain a contradiction, the propositions can all be true together
 - we can "read off" an assignment on which all the propositions are true from the basic propositions and negated propositions on such a path